hendrikwout/pynacolada/README.md

 # Description
-Ever want to manipulate databases of huge xarrays in an easy, efficient, memory-friendly, and tracable way?
+Ever want to manipulate databases of huge xarrays in an easy, efficient, memory-friendly, and traceable way?
 You may have noticed memory limitations and loss of overview of all the sorts of the datasets.
 This library aims to tackle these challenges.